-- j.
+i.
 Requests will be complete and submitted without conflicts.
 Events will be identified as specifically as possible.
-Other than bivouac and FTX, requests for facilities longer than a 24-hour period are not allowed without approval. - k.
+Other than bivouac and FTX, requests for facilities longer than a 24-hour period are not allowed without Range Operations approval.

+j.
 It is the responsibility of the requesting unit to monitor the status of their requests.
 Upon submission, requests are assigned a Range Operations Number Identifier (RCNI).
-Appendix I, identifies the codes used to provide the status of the request. - (1) Units must never assume that their requests are approved.
+Appendix I, identifies the codes used to provide the status of the request.

+(1) Units must never assume that their requests are approved.
 Requests submitted but not placed in a reserve status are not justification for the unit to use the requested facility.
-Units must monitor and follow up on the status of their requests, if request is not in a reserve status, initiate coordination to resolve any discrepancies. - (2) A unit cannot bump a unit that has already submitted a request, no matter what level the request is at. - (3) Scheduling priorities are based on the Command Training Guidance (CTG).
+Units must monitor and follow up on the status of their requests, if request is not in a reserve status, initiate coordination to resolve any discrepancies.

+(2) A unit cannot bump a unit that has already submitted a request, regardless of level of the requestor.

+(3) Scheduling priorities are based on the Command Training Guidance (CTG).
 However, certain events may assume equal consideration or take priority over previously reserved requests.
-Examples of these events are real world contingencies, mobilization, range maintenance, EOD clearance operations and those activities directed by the CG, MSCoE. - (4) Excessive land or facility requests that clearly exceed requirements, must be justified by the unit.
-Land and training resources are limited and must be managed in a responsible manner. - I. Request for "same day" of training must be submitted via email to DPTMS Range Operations Scheduling Branch.
-Any cadre supported facilities require G-33 approval if request under 2 weeks.
-See Appendix J of the RFMSS SOP for cadre supported facilities. - m.
-Reserved RFMSS requests only provide access to facilities on the date/time facility is reserved.
-It does not secure logistical support or personnel. - n.
-Surrounding area access is not granted upon reserved requests for ranges, training areas, maneuver/hunting areas, bivouac sites, rappel points, firing points, drop zones, or observation points.
-Area access is granted only by a reservation for that specific MA, TA or range. - o.
-Units must conduct direct coordination with the range cadre or restricted site cadre NLT 72 hours prior to scheduled training. - p.
-Range Operations fire desk technician's monitors resources reserved for the day of training.
+Examples of these events are real world contingencies, mobilization, range maintenance, EOD clearance operations and those activities directed by the CG, MSCoE.

+(4) Excessive land or facility requests that clearly exceed requirements, must be justified by the unit.
+Land and training resources are limited and must be managed in a responsible manner.

+k.
+Request for "same day" training must be submitted via email to DPTMS Range Operations Scheduling Branch.
+Any cadre supported facilities require G-33 approval if request is under 2 weeks.
+See Appendix J of the RFMSS SOP for cadre supported facilities.

+I. Reserved RFMSS requests only provide access to facilities on the date/time facility is reserved.
+It does not secure logistical support or support personnel.

+m.
+Surrounding area access is not granted upon reserved requests for ranges, training areas, maneuver areas, bivouac sites, rappel points, firing points, drop zones, or observation points.
+Area access is granted only by a reservation for that specific MA, TA or range.

+n.
+Units must conduct direct coordination with the range cadre or restricted site cadre NLT 72 hours prior to scheduled training.

+o.
+Range Operations fire desk personnel monitors resources reserved for the day of training.
 Units will contact Range Operations via Land Mobile Radio (LMR) or FM to occupy a training facility.
-Units that fail to occupy reserved facilities will be reported as a no-show.
-Coordination can be made with Range Operations in the event of unusual circumstances. - q, Units must request artillery or mortar firing areas by their designated firing points (see Appendix B).
+Units that fail to occupy reserved facilities will be reported as "no-show".
+Coordination can be made with Range Operations in the event of unusual circumstances.

+p.
+Units must request artillery or mortar firing areas by their designated firing points (see Appendix B).
 Range Operations will verify all firing data and safety fans generated by the firing unit prior to the request being placed in a reserve status.

-- r.
-Gammon Field is used only for changes of command, changes of responsibility, graduation ceremonies, and installation events. - s.
+q.
+Gammon Field (Parade Area) is used only for changes of command, changes of responsibility, graduation ceremonies, and installation events.
+Training is allowed on the east side (along Constitution Ave.)

+r.
 No unit will request for another unit, any requests of this nature will be disapproved.